 Bringing together four other highly successful female business leaders, the discussion centred on how businesses can rid themselves of this trait.
 Sitting alongside Medland at the maiden First Women Summit were Vin Murria, who has sold her two technology businesses for a combined $2bn, Sam Smith, the first CEO of a London stockbroker, Ruth Shaw, chief executive of the Sports Grounds Safety Authority, and Ruth Sacks, programme director at Women for the Board and a senior lecturer at Westminster Business School.

+A panel discussion earlier in the day had focussed on whether the UK should be introducing boardroom quotas for female representation, rather than allowing businesses to set targets personally, while this one looked further at the kind of behaviour that goes on when executives meet.
 Murria kicked things off by flatly declaring that it is not difficult to bring about change.
 “A lot of decision making is all about common sense.
 The biggest culture change we have to make is to believe we can do it, and want to do it.
 It’s as simple as that,” she added.
 “We’re always saying we lack confidence, but do you actually think men don’t?
 They fake it, so do the same.
 Hand on heart i’ve seen some amazing CEOs and chairman who before they stand up and speak have to take a glass of whiskey.”
 Read more about the First Women Summit: